To prepare Aniline yellow (para amino azobenzene) from benzene diazonium chloride and aniline.

 The structure of dye in acidic medium is given below.

 Aniline yellow is an unstable compound used as an intermediate in the preparation of other dyes.
 It is prepared by a coupling reaction between benzene diazonium chloride and phenylamine which is also called aniline.
-In the first step, aniline acts as a nucleophile and reacts with benzene diazonium chloride to form a C-N bond.
-The product loses the H+ to reform an aromatic ring and gives the azo dye.
+The first step involved in the preparation of benzene diazonium chloride from aniline is the treatment of aniline with sodium nitrite in the presence of acid.

 - Hydrochloric acid